Saturday, February 21, 2026

 I drove four hours back to Key West alone.

+I needed to pick up Ricky and Brad.
+Pack clothing.
 Prepare for what would likely be Matthew’s funeral in Pennsylvania.

 The drive down the Overseas Highway at night is long, dark, and quiet.
 Water on both sides.
 Little traffic.
 Endless bridges.
+The kind of road that leaves you alone with your thoughts whether you want to be or not.

 I cried almost the entire way.